Nikon D7100 vs D810

 It is notable that the D810 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D7100 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D810 (unlike the D7100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D7100 and the D810 have been discontinued, but can regularly be found used on eBay.
+Both the D7100 and the D810 have been discontinued, but can regularly be found used on ebay.
 The D7100 was replaced by the Nikon D7200, while the D810 was followed by the Nikon D850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D7100 and D810 can be found, respectively, in the Nikon D7100 Manual (free pdf) or the online Nikon D810 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D7100 and the Nikon D810?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.